-We also provide our named executive officers and other members of senior management long-term equity awards to help further align their interests with our interests and those of our stockholders.
-We believe that these awards do not encourage unnecessary or excessive risk taking, since the awards are generally provided at the beginning of an employee's tenure or at various intervals to award achievements or provide additional incentive to build long-term value and are generally subject to vesting schedules to help ensure that executives and members of senior management have significant value tied to our long-term corporate success and performance.
+We also provide our NEOs and other members of senior management long-term equity awards to help further align their interests with our interests and those of our stockholders.
+We believe that these awards do not encourage unnecessary or excessive risk taking, since the awards are generally provided at the beginning of an employee's tenure or at various intervals to award achievements (including as part of the annual bonus) or provide additional incentive to build long-term value and are generally subject to vesting schedules to help ensure that executives and members of senior management have significant value tied to our long-term corporate success and performance.